Chanel West Coast’s Dominatrix-Style Corset Has Instagram Saying ‘Spank Me’

 Naming a song “Sharon Stoned” is, indeed witty.
 Sharon Stone remains best known for her iconic role in Basic Instinct.
 The 1992 movie may have had crime as its plot, but Sharon’s Catherine Tramell character was known for being adventurous in the bedroom.
 The “stoned” part of Chanel’s track title seems an obvious play on words.

 While other leather looks have recently been donned by Chanel, this week’s dominatrix outfits contrast lighter ones seen last month.
 April saw The Inquisitr chronicle Instagram dubbing Chanel a “Desert Barbie.”
 Her Instagram post (seen above) showcased rainbow-colored, candy-like hair and a matching bikini.
 It likewise channeled a vintage trend.
-The retro gas station pump and cowboy boots gave a nod to the desert setting, however they also served to enhance the picture’s appeal.
+The retro gas station pump and cowboy boots gave a nod to the desert setting; however, they also served to enhance the picture’s appeal.
 The Yves Saint Laurent logo manifesting also acknowledged this rapper’s love of designer brands.

 With a “Karl” track referring to Chanel’s recently-deceased designer, Karl Lagerfeld and a stage name directly sourced from the brand, this is a girl who loves her luxury.
 Today’s post seems less about the luxury, however.
-It’s more about the adult themes.
+It’s more about adult themes.
 Given the positive response from Instagram, it appears to have been well received.

 Chanel has 3.2 million Instagram followers.
 She is followed by Bella Thorne, Madison Beer, and Jersey Shore‘s Nicole “Snooki” Polizzi.
 Teen Mom OG star, Farrah Abraham also follows her.